 - All communication will be run thru this app, so please make sure to fill out your information as detailed as possible and sign up for “alerts”

 - Regulation, full length GIRLS’ stick

 - Mouth guard – no designs on mouth guard – 1 color only (NOT white)

 - Most girls prefer cleats (soccer cleats are fine though they do sell lacrosse-specific pairs)

-- Equipment can be purchased at Velocity Lacrosse (West Chester), Play it Again Sports (go early or it’s gone) and most major sporting goods retailers.
+- Equipment can be purchased at Velocity Lacrosse (West Chester), Play it Again Sports (go early or it’s gone, although we do not recommend buying a used stick) and most major sporting goods retailers.